tbela99/css-parser/README.md

 - expandNestingRules: boolean, optional. convert nesting rules into separate rules. will automatically set nestingRules to false.
 - removeDuplicateDeclarations: boolean, optional. remove duplicate declarations.
 - computeShorthand: boolean, optional. compute shorthand properties.
-- inlineCssVariables: boolean, optional. replace css variables with their current value.
 - computeCalcExpression: boolean, optional. evaluate calc() expression
 - inlineCssVariables: boolean, optional. replace some css variables with their actual value. they must be declared once in the :root {} or html {} rule.
 - removeEmpty: boolean, optional. remove empty rule lists from the ast.